AhmadShamouka/unreal/README.md

 -As an admin, I want to view a list of all users, including their registration details and activity history.

--As an admin, I want to search for specific users and filter user data based on criteria such as registration date.

 -As an admin, I want to see a list of all occasions created by users, including details like occasion type, date, and associated costumes.

--As an admin, I want the ability to edit or remove occasions if needed.

 <br><br>